 However, the scope of the corridor has never been limited to the sole deployment of ERTMS.
-Another goal was to facilitate the cooperation between infrastructure managers to improve the quality of rail service and the interoperability of rail networks.
+Another goal was to facilitate the cooperation between infrastructure managers to improve the quality of rail service and the interoperability of the rail network.
 From that angle, Corridor C had anticipated RFC 2.

 This is specifically the case for capacity management.
 In 2004, RailNetEurope (RNE) had decided to create "RNE Corridors" in order to foster the cooperation between infrastructure managers as far as path construction and path allocation are concerned.
-One of them, RNE Corridor 05 had similar routes to Corridor C. As early as on December 4, 2008, the general assembly of RNE approved the transfer of the RNE 5 corridor manager to the Corridor C structure and from that date on, capacity management became one of the recurring tasks of Corridor C. For example, Corridor C had published a catalogue of end to end international paths every year since 2010.
+One of them, RNE Corridor 5 had similar routes to Corridor C. As early as on December 4, 2008, the general assembly of RNE approved the transfer of the RNE 5 corridor manager to the Corridor C structure and from that date on, capacity management became one of the recurring tasks of Corridor C. For example, Corridor C had published a catalogue of end to end international paths every year since 2010.

-The objective of improved cooperation between infrastructure managers / allocation bodies on matters linked to service quality and interoperability was one of the goals of the European Commission when it passed Regulation 913/2010 creating Rail Freight Corridors.
+The objective of improved cooperation between infrastructure managers / allocation bodies on matters linked to service quality and interoperability was one of the goals of the European Commission when it passed Regulation (EU) 913/2010 creating rail freight corridors.
 Corridor C had to some extent anticipated it and was then already in line with this evolution.

-With the establishment of RFC 2 on November 10, 2013, the ERTMS Corridor C and the RNE Corridor 05 brands will not be used any longer and their business will be fully transferred to RFC 2.
+With the establishment of RFC 2 on November 10, 2013, the ERTMS Corridor C and the RNE Corridor 5 brands are no longer used and their businesses are fully transferred to RFC 2.
+With Regulation (EU) 1316/2013, the name of the corridor has changed to Rail Freight Corridor North Sea - Mediterranean.

-- 1. Characteristics of RFC 2 and measures necessary for creating RFC 2 - 1.1 RFC 2 Characteristics
+1. Characteristics and governance of RFC 2

+1.1 RFC 2 Characteristics